 Roses prefer loamy soil with a high humus content.
-An ideal growing medium includes 1/2 loamy soil and 1/2 organic material, such as compost or composted cow manure.
+An ideal growing medium includes 1/2 loamy soil and 1/2 organic material, such as compost (e.g. Quoddy Blend) or composted cow manure.
 Or simply use a premixed product such as 'Complete Planting Mix.'
-You can also add a natural form of potassium, such as liquid or dried kelp, to help minimize transplant shock.
+You can also add a natural form of potassium, such as liquid or dried kelp (e.g. Stress-X) to help minimize transplant shock.